Kuliouou Beach Park and Paiko Lagoon

 Print Leave a comment

-Shady trees, dry lawn with plenty of picnic tables, and a thin strip of sand littered with coral and rocks are what you'll find at Kuliouou Beach Park.
-It's nice to relax here at sunset.
+Shady trees, dry lawn with plenty of picnic tables, and a thin strip of sand littered with coral and rocks are what you'll find at Kuliouou Park.
+It's nice to relax here at sunset and enjoy the wonderful breezes off the bay.
 During the week you may have the park completely to yourself, but on weekends it will be packed with local families.
-There are wonderful views of the bird sanctuary across the water and the volcanic crater Koko Head.
-You can't swim here in Maunalua Bay, but you can watch the fishermen walk out on the reef to gather mussels.
+There are pretty views of the bird sanctuary across the water, the volcanic crater Koko Crater and Koko Head.
+You can't swim in Maunalua Bay, but you can watch the fishermen walk out on the reef to gather mussels.

 Wear slippers on the grass as there are pokis (thorns)- ow!
-There are some sketchy people that hang out by the bathrooms so don't come alone.
+There are some sketchy people that hang out by the bathrooms so don't come alone at night.

-Where Kuliouou Rd dead ends at the water, you can feed the ducks from the bird sanctuary.
+Where Kuliouou Rd dead ends at the water, you can see ducks from the bird sanctuary.
 They tend to hang out on the lawn of the Gedatsu Church of Hawaii.
 The last time I was there we saw six baby ducks who didn't have a mother (but were regularly fed by a boy who lives nearby) and eight tiny newborn ducklings following their mother around.
 Very cute!
 There is also a one-legged chicken who joins the gang.
-After dark there are a ton of frogs on this road croaking like mad and it's fun to take your kids here for a "froggy adventure."
+Kids also like the bubbly popping sound that the mud makes at the shoreline at low tide.

 Bring a picnic lunch- Bale is my favorite: Hawaii Kai Places to Eat.